-- Support the production of Open Educational Resources by jointly developing 4 city résumés, 16 indigenous case studies and 16 course descriptions, following MIT's OpenCourseWare model. - Increase the relevance of architecture and planning studies by introducing multidisciplinary topics like social inclusion, sustainable housing, participatory mapping and environmental risk assessment. - Strengthen the relations between HEIs in India and their wider socio-economic environment by arranging information, consultation and feedback mechanisms with different social actors during case studies, by providing external trainings to stakeholders in each of the 4 cities, by organizing 4 local dissemination workshops and 2 national conferences, and by sharing Open Educational Resources and complementary materials via the website.

-These results will sharpen the profile of HEIs and their responsiveness to societal needs, improve the employability of graduates and the networking between local stakeholders and intensify contacts between India and Europe.
+- Increase the relevance of architecture and planning studies by introducing multidisciplinary topics like social inclusion, sustainable housing, participatory mapping and environmental risk assessment. - Strengthen the relations between HEIs in India and their wider socio-economic environment by arranging information, consultation and feedback mechanisms with different social actors during case studies, by providing external trainings to stakeholders, by organizing local dissemination workshops and national conferences, and by sharing Open Educational Resources and complementary materials via the website. - These results will sharpen the profile of HEIs and their responsiveness to societal needs, improve the employability of graduates and the networking between local stakeholders and intensify contacts between India and Europe.